 The Estoril Coast has several urban beaches, many of which are Blue Flag beaches.
 Most have a choice of restaurants and bars.
-The average water temperature during the summer is 18-22 ºC.
+The average sea temperature during summer is 18-22 ºC.

-Next to Forte de São Julião da Barra, it’s the closest beach to Lisbon, which means that it’s crowded during the summer.
-The Carcavelos Beach has the longest stretch of sand on the Estoril coast.
-It is a popular spot for surf and bodyboard during the off season.
-It has a surf school.
+Next to the São Julião da Barra Fort, Carcavelos is the beach closest to Lisbon, which means that it’s crowded during the summer months.
+The beach has the longest stretch of sand on the Estoril coast, and it’s a popular spot for surf and bodyboard during the off season.
+There’s a surf school.
 Parking is available.

 São Pedro do Estoril Beach

-A 15-minute walk from the train station, the Estoril Beach is protected by a cliff, making it ideal for snowboarding all year.
-It can get crowded during the summer.
+A 15-minute walk from the train station, the Estoril Beach is protected by a cliff, making it ideal for sunbathing all year.
+It can get crowded during the summer months though.
 It has a large car park.

 How to get there

-When it comes to windsurfing, Guincho is all you need.
-The Guincho Beach is one of the windiest in Portugal, with strong north winds predominant during the summer, being perfect for windsurfers, surfers and kitesurfers.
+The Guincho Beach is one of the windiest in Portugal, with strong North winds predominant during the summer months, making it the perfect spot for windsurfers, surfers and kitesurfers.

 On the rare non windy days, it’s a great beach for sunbathing.
 In any case, it’s worth a visit at least for the beautiful view.
 There’s camping available at nearby Orbitur Point.